kylegilman/video-embed-thumbnail-generator/readme.txt

 4. Shortcode inserted into the post content by the plugin.

 == Changelog ==

+= 4.8.10 - May 7, 2023 =
+* Fixed thumbnail generation bugs introduced in WordPress 6.2.

 = 4.8.9 - March 30, 2023 =
 * Bumped version number because of files missing from the v4.8.8 distribution file.